Diabetes Care Team at Campus Health

 - Reach out to UNC Counseling and Psychological Services - first time brief assessments available without an appointment Monday - Friday

-- Consider accepting support from the diabetes advocacy group on campus - Type 1 Tar Heels - or other groups for people with diabetes, both local and online.
+- Consider accepting support from groups for people with diabetes, both local and online.
 See this blog post for some ideas.

 - Access an excellent diabetes resource collection from the Diabetes Hands Foundation.